caltechlibrary/command-line-for-librarians/presentation.md

 # Scripting is automation

+## Start by building simple robots

++ Scripting is like instructing a robot
 + Simple automatation is just a list of commands
-    + Copy what you need from your history
+    + copy what you need from your history
-    + Save in a text file simple scripts (list of commands)
+    + save in a text file
+    + run the file to replay those commands

+--

+# Scripting is automation

+## Grow into more complex ones

-+ You can also do complex things
++ When you get comfortable you can do more complex things
+    + loop through data
+    + make decisions
+        + if this then that else the other thing
+    + bundle those decisions into functions

+## Functions are a bundle of...

++ commands
++ decisions
-    + Decisions
++ and loops

-    + Build functions or use other scripts you've written too
+you need to solve a small problem at hand

 --